 - Excellent employment opportunities

-- Taught by academics who are leaders in their respective field
+- Taught by a dedicated academic faculty who are leaders in their fields

-The programme aims to equip graduates with the knowledge, skills and attitudes, in line with the professional standards expected of doctors by the UK General Medical Council (GMC) that will distinguish them as an exemplary physician associate (PA).
-Graduates will be able to undertake many roles traditionally performed by doctors and as such will augment the existing medical work force.
-Graduates will have also have acquired the skills and attitudes for life-long learning and reflective practice, enabling them to meet the challenge of providing high quality health care, responsive to the changing needs of the population and the NHS.
+The programme aims to equip graduates with the knowledge, skills and attitudes, in line with the professional standards expected by Faculty of Physician Associate at Royal College of Physician.
+PAs are trained to undertake many roles traditionally performed by doctors and as such will augment the existing medical work force.
+PAs will have also have acquired the skills and attitudes for life-long learning and reflective practice, enabling them to meet the challenge of providing high quality health care, responsive to the changing needs of the population and the NHS.